-Did You Suffer Harm or Lose a Loved One to an Elevator or Escalator?
+Did You Suffer Harm or Lose a Loved One to an Elevator or Escalator in Denver?

 Injuries caused by elevators and escalators are often horrific.
 A malfunction or mismanagement of these machines can leave a victim with skyrocketing hospital bills, psychological trauma, lifetime disabilities, or worse.

 Most people injured by elevators are those installing, repairing, maintaining, or working near the shaft.
 But this shouldn’t be happening at all – employers and site supervisors, as well as floor managers, should be ensuring workers and the public are safe while using elevators and escalators.
 When they fail to do so, they can be held responsible for a victim’s medical bills, lost wages, pain and suffering, and other related costs.
 They can be held responsible to the victim’s family in cases of wrongful death.

 Leventhal Puga Braley P.C. upholds public safety, obtains historic verdicts, and produces life-changing results for clients.
 Our Denver-based firm has lawyers licensed across the country, and we are nationally acclaimed for our results.
 Contact us or call (877) 433-3906 to schedule a free consultation to discuss your premises liability claim and see what we can do to help you.